Discover more from Hardcore Software by Steven Sinofsky

 Second, this was such a pain for every team that it served to be an early dose of the enterprise business and what would be different for the team.
 The needs of enterprise customers became paramount as we moved to future releases, and the solutions to those needs were addressed across the entire team.

 Still, this was my first of many, many lessons in the difference between consumer products and enterprise products, between selling at retail and selling through account managers.
 Because every product always changed file formats, this should have been viewed as routine.
 But the world had changed—seemingly overnight documents were being emailed around, and all of a sudden it was all too common to get files that could not be opened.
 In a sense this was really a crisis for the Office business and one that would cause a sea change in how we viewed files.
-It also happened to be the strength of the internet and WWW—one single format that could be read by any browser, and soon one language that could be used to write a program once and run it anywhere.
+It also happened to be the strength of the internet and the World Wide Web—one single format that could be read by any browser, and soon one language that could be used to write a program once and run it anywhere.

 Beyond that it was a lesson in how Microsoft’s customers were changing.
 The technology enthusiasts who embraced changes and had a high threshold for the pain that random changes caused were being replaced by system administrators and IT professionals who were not only change averse, but often barriers to change.
 The file format incident was a warning sign for what was to come, not just for Microsoft but for me personally as I had to reconcile innovation with a customer base that was becoming less interested in technology changes, which we thought of as cool innovation, and more focused on the costs of those changes, which we thought of as simply necessary.